MicrosoftDocs/quantum-docs-pr/articles/user-guide/index.md

 ### Quantum Simulators and Resource Estimators

-- [Quantum simulators and host applications](xref:microsoft.quantum.machines): An overview of the different simulators available, as well as the general execution model between host programs and target machines.
+- [Quantum simulators and host applications](xref:microsoft.quantum.machines): An overview of the different simulators available, as well as the general interaction model between host programs and target machines.

 - [Full state simulator](xref:microsoft.quantum.machines.full-state-simulator): The target machine which simulates the full quantum state.
 Useful for fully running or debugging smaller-scale programs (less than a few dozen qubits)